Two Bites at the Apple: How UnitedHealthcare Targeted a Patient Through DHS and Local Police

 The police dropped the referral in three days.
 But the damage didn’t end there.

-This media echo effect amplified stigma while shielding UHC.
-The insurer didn’t need to speak publicly.
-The narrative they seeded had already taken on a life of its own.
+This media echo effect amplified stigma while shielding RMHP and UHC.
+Neither insurer needed to speak publicly; the narrative they seeded had already taken on a life of its own.

 Why This Matters Beyond One Case

-HIPAA Integrity: The 35-day delay and 72-hour dismissal reveal how weak the “imminent threat” safeguard really is.
+HIPAA Integrity.
+The 35-day delay and 72-hour dismissal expose how weak the “imminent threat” safeguard truly is.

-Policy Urgency: Current law doesn’t prevent multiple bites — DHS first, local next — until some agency takes action.
+Policy Urgency.
+Current law doesn’t prevent serial escalations—DHS first, local next—until some agency takes action.

-This is not just a violation.
+This is not merely a violation.
 It is a blueprint.

 Administrative Erasure in Action